 But there are other vision health problems that can develop, especially as we get older.
 They range from the merely annoying—such as dry, irritated eyes—to serious, vision-impairing diseases like macular degeneration.
 Fortunately, there are easy, natural ways to help prevent and treat common vision health concerns.

 The leading cause of blindness in older people is age-related macular degeneration (AMD), which results in the loss of central vision and the ability to see fine details.
 AMD is primarily triggered by a lifetime of free-radical damage, so the best way to protect your vision health is to make sure your eyes have an abundant supply of targeted antioxidants.

 Scientists discovered years ago that taking a daily supplement containing relatively high daily doses of the following nutrients lowers risk of AMD and related vision loss:

 But nutritional research has gone far beyond these basic vitamins and minerals.
 And much of the latest science has focused on a handful of phytonutrients.

 Phytonutrients are health-promoting organic components found primarily in plants.
 The carotenoids lutein and zeaxanthin scavenge free radicals in the retina and absorb damaging wavelengths of light.
 Leafy greens, such as kale and spinach, contain both of these protective compounds.
 Egg yolks are another good source.

-Anthocyanosides are strong antioxidants that strengthen blood vessels and improve ocular blood flow.
-The best dietary sources are bilberry, black currant, and other dark berries.
+Anthocyanosides are strong antioxidants for vision health because they strengthen blood vessels and improve ocular blood flow.
+The best dietary sources are bilberry, black currant and other dark berries.

 Cataracts Aren’t Inevitable